DingWan/Reconbot3Ddemo/README.md

 # Reconbot

-Please see the documentation of this unit at http://134.130.201.115:3030/projects/coar/wiki/ReConBot
+Please see the documentation of this project at: http://134.130.201.115:3030/projects/coar/wiki/ReConBot